key4hep/k4GeneratorsConfig/README.md

 ## General Settings
 The following are a list of user settings that are common to all event generators.
 Note that the input key is case-insensitive.

-- **Genrators**: A list of generators whose runcards should be generated.
+- **Generators**: A list of generators whose runcards should be generated.
 One generator must be specified
 ```
 		Generators:
 		  - Sherpa